yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 Could I gather the same text in various languages that I'm certain (as certain as you can be) conveys the exact the meaning, and then calculate from the language snippets how much information they contain?

-If I could do that, I could arrive at some metric: `meaning / amount of information`.
+If I could do that, I could arrive at the following measure of efficiency: `meaning / amount of information`.

 Meaning is supposed to be a constant, thus the more information the body of text contains, the lower its "meaning per piece of information" ratio, making the language less efficient.

-In essence, if we take information to be `information = noise + signal`, we're looking for the noise ratio of languages - how much stuff is in there that doesn't need to be?
+In essence, if we take information to be `information = noise + signal`, we're looking for the signal density of languages, or rather, the noise ratio - how much stuff is in there that doesn't need to be?

 So how could I derive that information value?